 The inflection point for modern gun control in Australia was the Port Arthur massacre of 1996, when a young man killed thirty-five people and wounded nearly two dozen others.
 The rampage, perpetrated with a semiautomatic rifle, was the worst mass shooting in the nation’s history.
 Less than two weeks later, the conservative-led national government pushed through fundamental changes to the country’s gun laws in cooperation with the various states and territories, which regulate firearms.

-The National Agreement on Firearms all but prohibited automatic and semiautomatic assault rifles, mandated licensing and registration, and instituted a temporary gun buyback program that took some 650,000 assault weapons (about one-sixth of the national stock) out of public circulation.
+The National Agreement on Firearms [PDF] all but prohibited automatic and semiautomatic assault rifles, mandated licensing and registration, and instituted a temporary gun buyback program that took some 650,000 assault weapons (about one-sixth of the national stock) out of public circulation.
 Among other things, the law also required licensees to demonstrate a “genuine need” for a particular type of gun and take a firearm safety course.
 After another high-profile shooting, in Melbourne in 2002, Australia’s handgun laws were tightened as well.
-Many analysts say these measures have been highly effective, citing declining gun death rates and the absence of gun-related mass killings in Australia since 1996.
+Many analysts said these measures were highly effective, citing declines in gun-death rates and gun-related mass killings.

 Military service is compulsory in Israel, and guns are a part of everyday life.
 Much of the population has indirect access to an assault weapon by either being a soldier or a reservist or a relative of one.
 By law, most eighteen-year-olds are drafted, psychologically screened, and provided at least some weapons training after high school.
 After serving typically two or three years in the armed forces, however, most Israelis are discharged and subject to civilian gun laws.

 The country has relatively strict gun regulations, including an assault-weapons ban and a requirement to register ownership with the government.
-To become licensed, an applicant must be an Israeli citizen or a permanent resident, be at least twenty-one-years old, and speak at least some Hebrew, among other qualifications.
+To obtain a gun license, an applicant must be an Israeli citizen or permanent resident and speak at least some Hebrew, Israel’s official language, among other qualifications.
+The minimum-age requirements vary: twenty-seven for citizens with no military or national-service experience, twenty-one for those who have served, and forty-five for permanent residents who are not citizens.
 Applicants must also show genuine cause to carry a firearm, such as self-defense or hunting.

 Modern gun control efforts in the United Kingdom have been precipitated by extraordinary acts of violence that sparked public outrage and, eventually, political action.
 In 1987, a lone gunman armed with two semiautomatic rifles and a handgun went on a six-hour shooting spree roughly seventy miles west of London, killing more than a dozen people and then himself.
 In the wake of the incident, known as the Hungerford massacre, Britain introduced the Firearms (Amendment) Act, which expanded the list of banned weapons, including certain semiautomatic rifles, and increased registration requirements for other weapons.